What Is a Sequence in Music?

 What is a Retrograde Sequence?

-A retrograde sequence is when a melody is played in reverse order.
+A retrograde sequence happens when you play a melody backwards.

 What are Alternating and Random Sequences?